Kristina01111000/Drws_site/README.md

 2/27

 - He is going to make an email for drwalsdorf.com to send the emails from
-- I changed it to the “4 Element Personhood Score” everywhere, change it on the assessment itself?
-YES
+- “4 Element Personhood Score” and tabulator on other sites
 	- Also on other websites
-- “Holistic Life-Balance Tabulator” is the new name for the scorecard, change it everywhere
-	- Look at https://growingholistically.com/join/, change it
-	- Change it on the scorecard
-	- Switch all 30 day challenge to “try the holistic life balance auto-tabulator”
-	- Change the name on google doc version
-	- all pages
-	- all menus
-	- Check on the other sites to make sure they are correct

 - On https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ add what he is going to send me, add the tabulator to the page